 All of them!
 I focus mainly on speculative fiction—fantasy, horror, sci-fi, plus all of their subgenres—because those are my favorite stories to read, but I love fiction of all kinds.
 If you have a brainy literary story and think I’m the editor for you, bring it on!
 If you have a heart-thudding thriller on your hands, I’m your gal.
 An inspirational memoir?
 Gimme!
 I even occasionally take on nonfiction: self-help, spirituality, specific subject matter.
 I’m a former interior designer and have a soft spot for home décor and lifestyle books.
-I typically don’t do romance (don’t read it, not into it), but if your book has romantic overtones within another genre, I’m all for it.
+I typically don’t do straight romance (don’t read it, not into it), but if your book has romantic overtones within another genre, such as with a romantasy, I’m all for it.

 I am an American speaker of the US-centric dialect of English, and that’s what I was trained on.
 I’m somewhat familiar with the differences in spellings, construction, mechanics, and well-known idioms in Canadian and British English.
 If you are Canadian, British, or Australian, or write in another English dialect, and plan to publish your book for the American market and audiences, an American-speaking editor can help apply US-specific conventions.
 In that case, I’d be right for your project.